kreteshq/kretes.dev/tutorial/creating-the-application.md

 Install PostgreSQL

 Install Kretes globally.
+You need to use the `next` pre-release in this tutorial.
 ```
-npm i -g kretes
+npm i -g kretes@next
 ```

-Be sure, you have version `0.88.2` or higher.
+Be sure, you have version `1.0.0-alpha.2` or higher.
 You can check the Kretes version with the `-V` option:

 ```
 kretes -V